Percona-Lab/percona-openshift/README.md

 TODO:
 - [ ] Create ProxySQL service to handle master-slaves deployments
+- [ ] Encrypted connections from ProxySQL to MySQL servers
+- [ ] Encrypted connections from clients to MySQL servers

 ### Percona XtraDB Cluster N nodes
 Deployment `pxc.yaml` will create a StatefulSet with N nodes (defined in `replicas: 3`) Pay attention to the service name, defined in `name: pxccluster1`

+TODO:
+- [ ] Encrypted connections from clients to PXC Nodes

 ### ProxySQL service over Percona XtraDB Cluster

 Deployment `proxysql.yaml` will create ProxySQL service and automatically configure to handle a traffic to Percona XtraDB Cluster service.
 The service to handled is defined in line: `- -service=pxccluster1`

+TODO:
+- [ ] Encrypted connections from ProxySQL to PXC Nodes

 ### A custom MySQL config.
 The deployments support a custom MySQL config.